-Here are five scientifically-backed ways you can reduce your dementia risk and delay its onset:
+There’s currently no cure for dementia, nor any way to reverse it.
+But research shows lifestyle changes can reduce your risk and help prevent it.
+Here are five scientifically-backed ways you can reduce your dementia risk or delay its onset:

 People who work out regularly are less likely to get dementia, according to a 2019 study published in Psychol Med.
 For people over age 65, the WHO suggests an exercise target of 150 minutes or more of aerobic exercise a week.